Efficient Reasoning with Hidden Thinking: Introduction

-In this work, we propose Heima, the first efficient reasoning framework for MLLMs by leveraging reasoning CoTs in the hidden latent space, avoiding the reliance on verbose textual representations.
-We introduce the Heima Encoding method, which enables reasoning within the hidden space by encoding the CoTs into compact hidden representations.
-Specifically, we train the reasoning MLLM as Heima Encoder to encode each CoT into a single thinking token, \texttt{<CoT>}, utilizing step-by-step encoding for more effective mapping.
-The the next-token prediction loss is preserved to constraint the Heima Encoder in generating the thinking tokens instead of verbose text during the reasoning process.
-Meanwhile, we propose the Heima Decoding method for adaptively decoding or interpreting the thinking tokens across varying context lengths.
-The traditional LLM is employed as the Heima Decoder for the reconstruction of hidden representations, guided by explanatory prompts.
+In this work, we propose Heima, the first CoT compression framework for MLLMs to achieve efficient reasoning.
+Instead of relying on verbose CoTs, Heima performs reasoning in the latent space, compressing CoTs into compact thinking tokens.
+First, we design Heima as the CoT compressor of our framework.
+Specifically, we train the reasoning MLLM to distill each CoT stage into a single thinking token, \texttt{<CoT>}, utilizing step-by-step distillation for more effective mapping.
+Then, we provide theoretical analysis from the information-theoretic perspective to quantify the information gap between textual CoTs and thinking tokens, showing that reasoning effectiveness is preserved when non-trivial mutual information is retained.
+To further assess and quantify this gap, we develop corresponding interpreters fine-tuned from LLMs that adaptively decode thinking tokens into textual sequences of varying length.
+By leveraging explanatory prompts, the interpreters effectively reconstruct reasoning progress from compressed representations.